liquidovski/unofficial-proton-wiki/LaunchOptions.md

 Debugging options are not useful outside of debugging purposes, so they have no practical use for the average Proton user.

-**DXVK_STATE_CACHE=<option>**: DXVK caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
+**DXVK_STATE_CACHE=*option***: DXVK caches pipeline state by default, so that shaders can be recompiled ahead of time on subsequent runs of an application, even if the driver's own shader cache got invalidated in the meantime.
 This cache is enabled by default, and generally reduces stuttering.
 Available valid ``option``s are:
   - `disable`: Disables the cache entirely.
   - `reset`: Clears the cache file.

--**DXVK_STATE_CACHE_PATH=<directory>** Specifies a directory where to put the cache files.
+-**DXVK_STATE_CACHE_PATH=/some/directory** Specifies a directory where to put the cache files.
 Defaults to the current working directory of the application.

 **VK_INSTANCE_LAYERS=VK_LAYER_KHRONOS_validation**: Enables Vulkan debug layers.
 Highly recommended for troubleshooting rendering issues and driver crashes.
 Requires the Vulkan SDK to be installed on the host system.